Kidapawan: Utility

-Metro Kidapawan Water District is the main water service provider in the city, while Cotabato Electric Cooperative (Cotelco) delivers electric services into the city.
-The Mount Apo Geothermal Power Plant, one of the only three geothermal power plants in the Philippines, is located on Barangay Ilomavis in the hilly and geologically active northeastern part of the city.
+Metro Kidapawan Water District is the primary water service provider in the city, while Cotabato Electric Cooperative (Cotelco) supplies electricity.
+The Mount Apo Geothermal Power Plant, one of only three geothermal power plants in the Philippines, is located in Barangay Ilomavis in Kidapawan's hilly and geologically active northeastern areas.

 Telecommunications

 Metro Kidapawan Telephone Corporation is the main telephone and telecommunications company operating in Kidapawan.
-It is operated by the Philippine Long Distance Telephone Company since 2015.
-Bayantel is the other telephone and telecommunications company operating in the city.
+It has been managed by the Philippine Long Distance Telephone Company since 2015.
+Bayantel is another telecommunications provider in the city.